 Haodi Wu was granted his Ph.D. in Peking University, where he was working on the structural/functional remodelings and the underlying molecular mechanisms of cardiomyocytes in heart failure.
 Joined the lab in 2012, combining multiple functional imaging techniques, his current research is focusing on the beta adrenergic signaling regulation in normal and diseased hiPSC-CMs and the potential treatment of dialated cardiomyopathy.

-Lu received her PhD in dev biology from Inst of Health Sciences, Shanghai Jiao Tong Univ School of Medicine, and Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, where she worked on illuminating the molecular mechanisms that regulate tumorigenesis of pluripotent stem cell-derived progenitor cells, and understanding the molecular mechanisms governing the self-renewal and differentiation of pluripotent stem cells.
-In 2014 she joined the Wu lab and studies the cardiomyopathy modeling, cardiotoxicity screening and cardiovascular aging with human induced pluripotent stem cells.
+Lu received her PhD in dev biology from Inst of Health Sciences, Shanghai Jiao Tong Univ School of Medicine, and Shanghai Inst for Bio Sciences, Chinese Academy of Sciences, where she worked on illuminating the molecular mechanisms regulating tumorigenesis of pluripotent stem cell-derived progenitor cells, and understanding the molecular mechanisms governing self-renewal and differentiation of pluripotent stem cells.
+In 2014 she joined the Wu lab and studies cardiomyopathy modeling, cardiotoxicity screening and cardiovascular aging with human induced pluripotent stem cells.

 Antje Ebert obtained her PhD in Biochemistry at University of Heidelberg, Germany.
 Her research interests are Adipose-derived iPSCs and non-viral reprogramming; epigenetic and proteomic approaches for elucidating reprogramming mechanisms; iPSC differentiation.